 How To Print a PDF from Website

 Printing a PDF from Firefox or Chrome:

-Both Firefox and Chrome open PDF's in their default PDF viewer, the process gets disrupted during the rendering step.
-It will pop up in the release station but will get lost during the print job itself.
-The solution to this problem is to download the PDF onto the computer itself and then open it on Adobe Acrobat.
+Both Firefox and Chrome open PDF's in their default PDF viewer.
+The process is often disrupted during the rendering step.
+It may show up in the release station but will get lost during the print job itself.
+The solution to this problem is to download the PDF onto the computer itself and then open it with Adobe Acrobat.

 To ensure that a .pdf document prints correctly, always open it in Adobe Acrobat Reader before you print.

-Browsers, such as Chrome and Firefox, have built-in .pdf viewers.
-If you are working in moodle or open the .pdf document from email, the document will come up in the default .pdf viewer for the browser you are using.
+Browsers, such as Chrome and Firefox, have built-in PDF viewers.
+If you are working in Moodle or opening the .pdf document from email, the document will come up in the default PDF viewer for the browser you are using.
 This viewer is not Adobe Acrobat Reader.
 These viewers, though well-intentioned, do not always print the document correctly.
 So the result may be a partial document or no printing at all.